mehanaik/Bicycle-Shop/README.md

 # Bicycle-Shop: https://bicycleshop9.wordpress.com
 A wordpress project
-Worpress webcite for this project: https://bicycleshop9.wordpress.com
+Worpress website for this project: https://bicycleshop9.wordpress.com

 This is a wordpress website made for the love of bicycles.